neishm/fstd2nc/README.md

                         The fill value to use for masked (missing) data.
 Gets stored as '_FillValue' attribute in the metadata.
                         Default is '1e+30'.
+  --datev, --squash-forecasts
-  --squash-forecasts    Use the date of validity for the "time" axis.
+                        Use the date of validity for the "time" axis.
                         Otherwise, the default is to use the date of original analysis, and the forecast length goes in a "forecast" axis.